Skip to content

 Is Authentication the same thing as Apostille?

-How can you help me with authentication of documents and certificates in Nigeria?
+How can you help me with authentication/Legalization of documents and certificates in Nigeria?

 Do I have to authenticate the original document or a copy of it?